Radarr/Radarr/CONTRIBUTING.md

 ## Development ##

 ### Tools required ###
-- Visual Studio 2015
+- Visual Studio 2017
-- HTML/Javascript editor of choice (Sublime Text/Webstorm/Atom/etc)
+- HTML/Javascript editor of choice (VS Code/Sublime Text/Webstorm/Atom/etc)
-- npm (node package manager)
+- yarn (package manager)
 - git

 ### Getting started ###

 1. Fork Lidarr
 2. Clone (develop branch) *you may need pull in submodules separately if you client doesn't clone them automatically (CurlSharp)*
-3. Run `npm install`
+3. Run `yarn install`
-4. Run `npm start` - Used to compile the UI components and copy them.
+4. Run `yarn start` - Used to compile the UI components and copy them.
     Leave this window open.
     If you have gulp globally installed you can use `gulp watch` instead
 5. Compile in Visual Studio